Cantonese restaurant: Restaurant types

 Modern Cantonese dishes are a far cry from their early roots in Guangzhou.
-They include generous use of off-the-shelf condiments, enriched by natural and artificial additives, boosting uncanny color and flavor.
+They include generous use of off-the-shelf condiments, enriched by natural and artificial additives, boosting uncanny colour and flavour.
 Most Chinese restaurants nowadays cannot afford to cook with 100% raw herbs and spices.

 Business

-Nearly all the Cantonese restaurants provide yum cha, dim sum, dishes, and banquets with their business varying between the hour of the day.
-Some restaurants try to stand out by becoming more specialized (focusing on hot pot dishes or seafood, for example), while others offer dishes from other Chinese cuisines such as Sichuan, Shanghai, Fujian (Teochew cooking, a regional variation of Guangzhou is similar to that of Fujian), Hakka, and many others.
+Nearly all Cantonese restaurants provide yum cha, dim sum, dishes, and banquets with their business varying between the hour of the day.
+Some restaurants try to stand out by becoming more specialised (focusing on hot pot dishes or seafood, for example), while others offer dishes from other Chinese cuisines such as Sichuan, Shanghai, Fujian (Teochew cooking, a regional variation of Guangzhou is similar to that of Fujian), Hakka, and many others.

 A new kind of Cantonese restaurant is quickly spreading overseas and mainland China, often referred to as Hong Kong-style jau lau (香港式酒樓) outside Hong Kong.

-Food type

-Traditional Chinese emphasize on the enjoyment of food.
-They like creating outstanding dishes that includes the fine tastes and attractive looks.[3]
-Food is usually being served in two ways, on big round plate or inside a steaming basket.

-For example, most of the dim sum are steamed in a bamboo basket, so Chinese restaurants always serve customers with dim sum directly in the basket.
-For the seafood restaurants or banquets, food like steamed shrimps or fried noodles are always being served in a big round plate where people can share the food easily in the middle of the table.

-Food will be arranged aesthetically on the utensils with colorful decorations around the plate such as carrots and cucumbers.
-Recently, some high-class restaurants would come up with unusual presentation ideas for Chinese food such as shaping the dim sum into a rabbit or a fish.
-The enhanced presentation of food would also increase one's enjoyment of food.

-Chinese food is no easy task as the cooking procedure is always the most critical part in producing good Chinese food.
-Proper control of time, water and temperature is of paramount importance.[4]
-Most of the Chinese restaurants are famous for its illustrious history.
-The reason why these branded restaurants are more popular than the others is because of its secret recipe.
-Only an experienced chef would be able to perfect a recipe in cooking Chinese food.
-We may find many Chinese restaurants anywhere, however, not all of them can make delicious and traditional Chinese taste.

 Michelin-starred restaurants

 In the inaugural 2009 Hong Kong and Macau edition of the Michelin Guide, 14 restaurants received stars including ten with one star, three with two stars and the maximum of three stars to Lung King Heen at the Four Seasons Hotel Hong Kong helmed by Chef de cuisine Chan Yan-tak.
 It remains as the only Chinese restaurant in Hong Kong to carry such distinction.

 Other Michelin-starred Cantonese restaurants includes: